How to Write a Magnificent CV for Your LL.M. Application: My Insights After Evaluating 100+ Applications as a Member of the Admissions Committee

 Alternatively, you can make an entirely different section titled something like ‘additional education’ or ‘supplementary education’ and put your online courses/ summer schools there.

 • Don’t use abbreviations that are specific to your country – most people abroad won’t understand them.
 Give full names but simplify.
 For instance, don’t say ‘MSU’ – say ‘Moscow State University’.
-Use the same name consistently throughout the entire CV, don’t switch suddenly to abbreviations after using full name.
+Use the same name consistently throughout the entire LL.M.
+CV and other application documents, don’t switch suddenly to abbreviations after using full name.
 It confuses the reader.

 • Don’t give a form of a legal entity that you worked for, such as ‘JSC’ (joint stock company).
 It clutters the CV and carries zero useful information.
 Just give the company’s name.